temcocontrols/T3000Webview/docs/t3000/shared-db/shared-center-db-summary.md

 ## 1. What Is It?

-By default each T3000 PC works in isolation.
-Shared Center DB connects them all to one SQL Server database so every PC sees the same data.
+**Summary:** Shared Center DB changes T3000 from isolated PCs to one shared system.
+Instead of each PC keeping separate data, all PCs connect to one central SQL Server database so users see the same building view.

+**How to read this figure:**
+1. **Before (left):** each PC is standalone with its own local SQLite data.
+2. **After (right):** one host PC runs SQL Server and all other PCs connect as clients.
+3. **Dashboard panel:** users monitor shared network status, DB sync health, and trend activity from one place.

 <div style="padding:16px 0;">